Maslow’s Hierarchy for Employee Motivation

 A supportive workplace where people feel connected and empowered leads to higher retention, better performance and stronger commitment to organisational goals.
 As a leader, understanding and addressing these needs will help you build a more effective, engaged and satisfied team.

 Are you meeting the deeper needs of your team?
-How will you inspire them to move beyond mere survival and thrive in an environment where they can grow, belong, and reach their full potential?
+How will you inspire them to move beyond mere survival and thrive in an environment where they can grow, belong and reach their full potential?

 Check in with your team members regularly to understand their needs and aspirations.
 An open dialogue can reveal insights that help you support their growth and ensure they feel valued.
 This approach not only strengthens your relationship with them, but also improves overall team morale and effectiveness.